maglietti/explore-ai3/guides/ai3-sql/ignite3-sql-guide.md

 * InvoiceLines are colocated by InvoiceId (optimizes Invoice-InvoiceLine joins)

 This colocation ensures that related data is stored on the same cluster nodes, minimizing network transfer during joins.

+> [!TIP]
+> **Checkpoint**: Try running EXPLAIN PLAN on several of your own queries, especially those involving joins between colocated tables.
+Look for the presence of `ColocatedHashAggregate` and low network costs to identify queries that benefit from colocation.

 ## Cleaning Up